-- The Joint Commission on Accreditation for Healthcare Organizations (The Joint Commission) announced (3/17/20) it was suspending surveying in response to the coronavirus outbreak.
+The Joint Commission on Accreditation for Healthcare Organizations (The Joint Commission) announced (3/17/20) it was suspending surveying in response to the coronavirus outbreak.
 The suspension is expected to last through April.
-For additional information and additional resources visit the joint Commission Coronavirus website. - The Joint Commission released a statement for healthcare workers regarding the use of face masks brought from home.
+For additional information and additional resources visit the joint Commission Coronavirus website.